-I have six years of archival and collection management experience through positions with the University of Texas Libraries, UT Fine Arts Library, Austin History Center and the Harry Ransom Center.
+I have seven years of archival and collection management experience through positions with the University of Texas Libraries, UT Fine Arts Library, Austin History Center and the Harry Ransom Center.
 I’ve processed collections from 5 to 150 linear feet consisting of paper, photographs, and digital media, written DACs-compliant and EAD finding aids, created research guides, and curated an exhibit.

 Before coming to Texas, I earned my BA in English Literature and Writing and worked in retail for three years as a bookseller and shift supervisor for Half Price Books.